 Guidelines for Preparing the Thesis

-As is implied above, it is not the job of the Thesis Committee to correct standard matters of historical citation.
-These can be found in Kate Turabian's A Manual for Writers of Term Papers, Theses, and Dissertations or the Chicago Manual of Style.
-Nor is it the job of the Thesis Committee to do extensive copyediting.
+It is not the job of the thesis committee to correct standard matters of historical citation.
+These can be found in Kate L. Turabian's A Manual for Writers of Term Papers, Theses, and Dissertations or The Chicago Manual of Style.
+Nor is it the job of the thesis committee to do extensive copyediting.
 If you cannot do this yourself, you should hire a professional copyeditor and/or proofreader.
-If the writing is of a poor standard, the Thesis Committee may reject the thesis outright or advise the student to switch to a comprehensive examination, if it is offered.
+If the writing is of poor quality, the thesis committee may reject the thesis outright or advise the student to switch to a comprehensive examination.

 Human Subject's Review and Exemption for Oral Histories

-In addition to the above, all students conducting oral history interviews should get a release or "informed consent" form signed by the person they are interviewing for the protection of the student and to meet university (federal) regulations.
-The graduate adviser has a sample copy of such a form.
-IT IS IMPORTANT THAT YOU FILL OUT THE HUMAN SUBJECTS REVIEW EXEMPTION FORM AT THE BEGINNING OF YOUR RESEARCH AND THAT YOU OBTAIN A SIGNED "INFORMED CONSENT" FORM BEFORE YOU INTERVIEW SOMEONE.
+In addition to the above, all students conducting oral history interviews should obtain a release or “informed consent” form signed by the person they are interviewing for the protection of the student and to meet university (federal) regulations.
+It is important that you fill out the human subjects review exemption form at the beginning of your research and that you obtain a signed "Informed Consent" form before you interview someone.

 Graduate Studies Thesis Submission Requirements

 The Office of Graduate Studies and Research requires submission of theses in electronic form.
 Please see Steps for Completing a Master's Thesis [pdf] at the Graduate Studies website and check there for all deadlines.